ManuelePasini/slides-markdown/slides/graph_llm.md

 ::: {.column width="30%"}

 -  **Takeouts**:
-    - <b> Graph as Code Sequence </b>: GraphsASequence methods are rule-or GNN-based.
-Promising way is to obtain a structure-aware sequence that can capture structures (e.g., graph XML or JSON) and utilize code LLMs
+    - <b> Graph as Code Sequence </b>: GraphsASequence are rule-or GNN-based.
+Another way is to obtain a structure-aware sequence that can capture structures (e.g., graph XML or JSON) and utilize code LLMs.
     - <b> More powerful Graph-Empowered LLms</b>

 :::